Pelau

 Pelau shares its origins with pilaf (from Persian pilāw پلاو), a rice dish from Central Asia, the Middle East, East Africa, South Asia, and Spain, home of the original version of paella.
 Pelau is a Creole dish.
-When the island was under Spanish colonial rule, Indian indentured servants passed down their version of the dish to African slaves who transformed it.
+When Trinidad was under Spanish colonial rule, Indian indentured servants passed down their version of the dish to African slaves who transformed it.
 The caramelisation of the meat goes back to African preparation traditions.
-Over time, the basic method of preparing pilaf, the caramelisation of meat and influences of the Trinidadian cuisine (especially with regards to available ingredients) mingled into today's pelau.
+Over time, the basic method of preparing pilaf, the caramelisation of meat and influences of the Trinidadian cuisine (especially with regard to available ingredients) mingled into today's pelau.